Use the WIIFM test to say things more simply

-This is why once you do commit something to your blog, on a flyer, or in an email, you should subject it to the WIFFM test.
+This is why once you do commit something to your blog, on a flyer, or in an email, you should subject it to the WIIFM test.
 That’s “What’s In It For Me?”
-This is the question that's rattling around in your reader/prospect/client’s mind when they read anything that you write.
+This is the question that's going through your reader’s mind when they read anything that you write.

 "What do I stand to gain from this?" they wonder.

 If you do indeed have something to offer, you have to come right out and say it, or you risk losing their attention immediately.

 Most companies don’t do this and it's because learning to write with your audience’s desires in mind is a hard-won skill that takes practice.
 A few years in a sales role will do it for you, as might some time spent in marketing or advertising.

 Mostly, all of us just default to writing about ourselves.
 It’s why we so often hear and read inexcusable lines like:

 Hey I was just calling because I wanted to …

 I was hoping I could have a minute of your time …